MicrosoftDocs/mesh-docs/mesh/Setup/Content/setup-m365-mesh.md

     :::image type="content" source="../../media/m365-setup-guide/M365-policy-management.png" alt-text="Customization then policy management window in the M365 Admin Center":::

 1. Create or identify an existing policy for the users or groups of users that you would like to configure Mesh for.
+For more information on how to apply cloud policies to users and groups, see [https://learn.microsoft.com/deployoffice/admincenter/overview-cloud-policy](https://learn.microsoft.com/deployoffice/admincenter/overview-cloud-policy).

     Create a new policy by selecting **+ Create** then name the policy.
 1. Adjust the scope for this policy to determine who or what groups can access **all Mesh experiences**.